bitfieldlabs/flipbits/README.md

 These EPROMs can be erased electrically by appying 14V to some pins.

-An Arduino Nano is used to control the hardware.
+An [Arduino Nano](https://store.arduino.cc/arduino-nano) is used to control the hardware.

+Schematics for [kicad](http://kicad-pcb.org/) are provided.